Top Wine Tasting Panels, Judges

 The FNB Sauvignon Blanc Top 10 competition is presented by the Sauvignon Blanc Interest Group of South Africa (SBIG).
 The judges comprise professional tasters and winemakers, with the results (including the Top 10 runners-up) announced in September/October each year.
 For more information click here.

-The organisation representing South African Shiraz producers hosts an annual competition in May/June in which the judges comprise winemakers as well as wine writers/critics and which culminates in the announcement of 20 finalists and 12 winners.
+The organisation representing South African Shiraz producers hosts an annual competition in May/June in which the judges comprise winemakers as well as wine writers/critics and which culminates in the announcement of 12 winning Shiraz wines and three winning Shiraz-led blends.
 For more info click here.

-An annual taste-off held in Sydney that focuses on many of the finest wines from Australia, Canada, Chile, New Zealand, South Africa and the USA.
+A taste-off with an October awards function held in Sydney that focuses on many of the finest wines from Australia, Canada, Chile, New Zealand, South Africa and the USA.
 The event involves six judges (one from each country) scoring a line-up of wines nominated by the judges – in the case of South Africa, entry into the competition is at the invitation of leading SA wine critic Michael Fridjhon, one of the founders of this competition.
 For more info click here.

 Wines judged by a panel comprising members of the South African Sommeliers Association in categories ‘moulded around those of a wine list’.
 Winelist awards presented and various recommendations made for ‘wine by the glass’.
-‘Food appropriateness’ and ‘gastronomical relevance’ also taken into account and the winelist is circulated to restaurants countrywide.
+‘Food appropriateness’ and ‘gastronomical relevance’ also taken into account and the winelist is circulated to restaurants countrywide in June/July.
 For more info click here.

 The Forum Oenologie’s Syrah du Monde competition is held in May every year at Château d’Ampuis in the village of Ampuis in the northern Rhône Valley, France.
 The goal: to pick out the best Shiraz/Syrah wines of the world on the basis of their intrinsic quality.
 Gold, silver and bronze medals awarded.
 For more info click here.